Soybean: Soybean meal

 Soybean meal, or soymeal, is the material remaining after solvent extraction of oil from soybean flakes, with a 50% soy protein content.
 The meal is 'toasted' (a misnomer because the heat treatment is with moist steam) and ground in a hammer mill.
 Ninety-seven percent of soybean meal production globally is used as livestock feed.
 Soybean meal is also used in some dog foods.

 Livestock feed

 One of the major uses of soybeans globally is as livestock feed, predominantly in the form of soybean meal.
 In the European Union, for example, though it does not make up most of the weight of livestock feed, soybean meal provides around 60% of the protein fed to livestock.
-In the United States, however, 70 percent of soybean production is used for animal feed, with poultry being the number one livestock sector of soybean consumption.
+In the United States, 70 percent of soybean production is used for animal feed, with poultry being the number one livestock sector of soybean consumption.
 Spring grasses are rich in omega-3 fatty acids, whereas soy is predominantly omega-6.
 The soybean hulls, which mainly consist of the outer coats of the beans removed before oil extraction, can also be fed to livestock and whole soybean seeds after processing.